AyanaZaire/git-interview-baseline/README.md

 fbee832 Started new-feature (yourname, 2 days ago)
 ```

-See, we can't push all those commits.
+See, we can't push *all* those commits.
 Wouldn't it have been great if we simply isolated our work on the new-feature into its own copy of our code so that until it's done, we could have deployed the commit that fixes the application?
 We can do exactly this using a feature in git called branches.

 ## Create and Checkout a New Branch

 ### Making a branch with `git branch`

 Below we're going to quickly cover making a repository that we can use as a sandbox to experiment with the collaborative features of git.
-You will become familiar with the concepts from the reading alone, but if you learn better by doing please follow along and copy + paste these commands in your terminal.
+You will become familiar with GitHub collaboration concepts from the reading alone, but if you learn better by doing please follow along and copy + paste these commands in your terminal.

-In our terminal, let's navigate to the folder where we keep our code projects and make a new directory for a application titled `mission-critical-application`.
+In our terminal, let's navigate to the folder where we keep our code projects and make a new directory for an application titled, `mission-critical-application`.

 ```
 code-projects $ mkdir mission-critical-application